GLC2O Career Studies Grade 10 Course Outline

 A Mid-Unit Assignment asks students to videotape themselves presenting solutions to various problems, or results of research, and post them to the forum for review by the instructor and selected peers.
 These comments and observations can be used to help the student assess their own listening and communicating skills, as well as their progress through the course.
 Feedback from both the instructor and the student can help the student advocate for their own learning.
 Mid-Unit Video Presentation Assignments are used by the instructor as a form of diagnostic and formative assessment to help adjust instruction based on the needs of the student.
 It is another way the instructor gathers evidence for evaluating student performance.
 At the end of each Unit, students complete an online test of the material.
 A grade is recorded and the instructor can initiate a conversation with the student if there are concerns.

 Instructors communicate with their students through email or live chat sessions.
 Students can raise concerns and reflect on their own personal goals and learning during these one to one conversations with their instructors.
 Occasionally instructors ask a student to post a solution to a unique problem designed for that student to the discussion forum, or to comment on the posting of another student.
-These activities become part of the student's grade under the category "Online Collaboration" and provide an opportunity for the instructor to provide feedback to the student.
+These activities provide an opportunity for the instructor to provide feedback to the student.
 At the end of the course, students complete a final assessment, which may be a final exam, a final project, or a combination of both an exam and a project.

 1. are fair, transparent, and equitable for all students;